hugoltsp/candidatos-app/README.md

 # How to Run

-### Run `mvn install` in order to build the whole project along with it's dependencies and then execute the following to fire up all the needed applications:
+### Run `mvn install` in order to build the whole project along with it's dependencies and then execute the following to start all the needed applications:

 <em>java -jar eureka-server/target/eureka-server-0.0.1.jar</em>